vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Configure the Gmail inbox
 -------------------------

-In the Gmail inbox, a purple Odoo icon is now visible on the right side panel.
-Click on the Odoo icon to open up the Odoo plugin window.
+In the Gmail inbox, a purple Leansoft icon is now visible on the right side panel.
+Click on the Odoo icon to open up the Leansoft plugin window.
 Then, click on any email in the inbox.
-Click :guilabel:`Authorize Access` in the plugin window to grant Odoo access to the Gmail inbox.
+Click :guilabel:`Authorize Access` in the plugin window to grant Leansoft access to the Gmail inbox.

 .. image:: gmail/authorize-access.png
    :align: center
-   :alt: The Authorize Access button in the right sidebar of the Odoo plugin panel.
+   :alt: The Authorize Access button in the right sidebar of the Leansoft plugin panel.

 Next, click :guilabel:`Login`.
-Then, enter the URL of the Odoo database that the user wishes to connect to the Gmail inbox, and log in to the database.
+Then, enter the URL of the Leansoft database that the user wishes to connect to the Gmail inbox, and log in to the database.

 .. note::